casdoor/casdoor-website/docs/basic/try-with-docker.md

 [casdoor](https://hub.docker.com/r/casbin/casdoor) | Only Casdoor is inside the image | Can be connected to your own database and used in production

 1. casbin/casdoor-all-in-one, in which casdoor binary, a mysql database and all necessary configurations are packed up.
-This image is for new user to have a trial on casdoor quickly. **With this image you can start a casdoor immediately with one single command (or two) without any complex configuration**. **Note: we DO NOT recommend you to use this image in productive environment**
+This image is for new users to have a trial on casdoor quickly. **With this image you can start a casdoor immediately with one single command (or two) without any complex configuration**. **Note: we DO NOT recommend you to use this image in productive environment**

 ### **Option-1**: Use the toy database